macat/connect/README.md

 [iCIMS]: https://preview5test.icims.com/icims2/servlet/icims2?module=Root&action=login&hashed=993052824
 [Trello]: https://trello.com/c/wNianPJX/116-account-credentials

+## Integration Documentation

+Overview documentation on the integrations may be located in the `/doc` directory of this repository.

 ## Regenerating Test Fixtures

 When changing feature specs that make API calls, you will need to rebuild one or